a-musing-moose/django_template/{{ cookiecutter.project_slug }}/docs/tutorials/your-first-day.md

 comfortable sharing your Github name or general location that is fine, you do not need to provide them.

-Once you have made you change we need to commit it:
+Once you have made your changes, we need to commit it:

 ```shell
 git add src/templates/pages/humans.txt
 git commit -m "Adds me to the list of humans involved in this project"
 ```

-This will first stage the change with the `git add` then commit to the change with the `git commit`.
+This will first _stage_ the change with the `git add` then _commit_ to the change with the `git commit`.
 For day to day commits we would expect a little more detail in the commit message, but for this first day the above message is fine.

 Next we need to create a pull request so others can review and approve you change.